"Earth is dead. Humanity is hiding. Invention, Progress, Change... are all forbidden. It's time to change all that."

 There's a Babylon 5 reference in How Firm a Foundation: "There're good men enough standing behind me.
 And you're standing in front of me.
 If you want to survive this night, Colonel, be somewhere else.
 Now."

-Silk Hiding Steel: Sharleyan, full stop.
-She's a skilled diplomat, a dedicated ruler, and a caring wife and mother.
+Silk Hiding Steel: Sharleyan is a skilled diplomat, a dedicated ruler, and a caring wife and mother.
 She's also perfectly willing and capable of helping her armsmen shoot a horde of attacking fanatics and later continuing to sentence traitors to death after getting shot by an assassin.
 The bullet didn't penetrate her armored clothing, but it did crack a couple of ribs.

 Sinister Minister: Quite a few, but Grand Inquisitor Zhaspar Clyntahn is the standout.